 With the summer months rolling in and the school holidays upon us, it’s unfortunately not affordable or practical for most parents to take the kids out on a day trip every single day, although that would be great fun!
-Luckily, there are a number of things you can do in and around your own home and garden to keep the kids occupied, and parents can join in on the fun too!
+Luckily, there are a number of things you can do in and around your own home and garden to keep the kids occupied like installing a playset for your yard, the great thing about this is that parents can join in on the fun too!

 Build a fort